redox-os/website/content/news/this-month-260331.md

 Ibuki Omatsu migrated the namespace and process CWD to capabilities which improved their security strength, you can read his report on [this](https://www.redox-os.org/news/nlnet-cap-nsmgr-cwd/) page.

+## Kernel Deadlock Detection

+Wildan Mubarok implement a method to tune kernel components to trigger deadlocks and detect them more easily.

+This and ordered locks being added in more parts of the kernel are helping us to be almost deadlock-free in the kernel, which will eliminate userspace hangs and ease testing/debugging.

+Thanks Wildan for moving forward this difficult and time consuming effort.

 ## Unicode Everywhere

 Wildan Mubarok updated GNU Bash and other programs to use the `ncurses` library variant with Unicode support (ncursesw).

 <img src="/img/screenshot/shell-unicode.png" class="img-responsive"/>

+## pkgar Compression!

+Wildan Mubarok implemented compression in `pkgar` packages and enabled in the package server, it will help to download and install packages faster by reducing the network stack slowness impact.

 ## Faster Recipe Push